 I originally meant to write this as a reply to a comment Richie Beirach wrote on my blog.
-But as I started writing, I realized that this could be the springboard for something much more important.
+But as I started writing, I realized that this could be the springboard for something much more important than just about using a metronome for music.

 I wrote a blog post last week suggesting that of all the tools we jazz players have at our disposal, any of them can be used in the wrong way for the wrong purpose.
 Using a socket wrench to bang a wood screw into a steel beam is a whole bunch of perfectly good but misused tools.